tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 When I turned the corner there was no one.

 I got in and sat down, completely defeated at the events that just occurred.
-I opened my wallet, everything was in it's place, but there, in one of the card slots was a plain white bushiness card sticking out slightly.
+I opened my wallet, everything was in it's place, but there, in one of the card slots was a plain white business card sticking out slightly.

 I slowly pulled it from the slot, written in blood were just two words.